All Episodes

 I would say that's a normative statement.

-Normative statements with a normative statement, there are no facts to which one can appeal to resolve a disagreement.
+Normative statements, with a normative statement, there are no facts to which one can appeal to resolve a disagreement.

-With positive statements, there are, and I'll give you some examples of that when we come back on the break.
+And I'll give you some examples of that when we come back on the break.

-We're back uh and we were just talking to Bob, and we're talking about the kind of uh a really important thing that one has to make clear, and I make it clear at the beginning of each semester with a new group of students.
+We're back, and we were just talking to Bob, and we were talking about the kind of a really important thing that one has to make clear, and I make it clear at the beginning of each semester with a new group of students, that is to know the distinction between normative statements or subjective statements and positive statements.

 Now, let me give you an example of a positive statement.